In the darkest of night, there's Light to be found

 - Hunter of His Own Kind: Dredgen Yor, a Fallen Guardian, was known to have killed many Guardians when they were still active before they were ultimately killed.
 It's subverted at present as the Nightmare of Yor isn't the actual Dredgen Yor, but it is hunting other Guardians and taking their Light to make itself "real."

 - Meaningful Name: Not Uldren, but his weapon — the hand cannon, "Thin Line."
-Word of God states that it was the most fitting for Uldren, an Unwitting Pawn who acted with dark intent and is now a warrior of the light, especially given his Famous Last Words at the end of the Forsaken campaign.
+Word of God states that it was the most fitting for Uldren, an Unwitting Pawn who acted with dark intent and is now a warrior of the light, especially given his last words at the end of the Forsaken campaign.

 - Oh, Crap!: The second the Phantasm Uldren is fighting utters the line "Same meat.
 Same bones.
 But so very different.", Eris realizes that the Phantasm is none other than Dredgen Yor and tells Uldren to get the hell out of there.